JazzMaster/LazGFX/README.md

 **This code is Copywrighted**.

 Removing ANY Copywright notices constitutes THEFT( of Intellectual Property).<br>
-I/WE (FPC Dev team) reserves the right to sue under Intellectual Property laws -if Copywright notices are removed.
+Code Authors reserve the right to sue under Intellectual Property laws -if Copywright notices are removed.

 (Standard Attribution rules apply)